Crown Analysis · Porosity

 What is hair porosity?

-Hair porosity refers to how easily your hair absorbs and retains moisture.
-It is determined by the condition of your hair cuticle — the outer layer of each strand.
-Low porosity hair has tightly packed cuticles that resist moisture entry, medium porosity hair has a balanced cuticle structure, and high porosity hair has more open or raised cuticles that absorb moisture quickly but may lose it just as fast.
+Hair porosity is how easily your hair absorbs and retains moisture.
+It is controlled by your cuticle — the outer layer of each strand.
+Low porosity hair has tightly packed cuticles that resist moisture entry, medium porosity hair has a balanced cuticle structure that absorbs and holds moisture well, and high porosity hair has open or raised cuticles that absorb water quickly but lose it just as fast.

 How do I know if I have low porosity hair?